santogioia-scandit/data-capture-documentation/docs/sdks/android/sparkscan/get-started.md

 The SparkScan built-in user interface includes the camera preview and scanning UI elements.
 These guide the user through the scanning process.

-The SparkScanView appearance can be customized through SparkScanViewSettings.
+The `SparkScanView` appearance can be customized through `SparkScanViewSettings`.

 ```java
 SparkScanViewSettings viewSettings = new SparkScanViewSettings();
 // setup the desired appearance settings by updating the fields in the object above
 ```

-By adding a SparkScanView, the scanning interface (camera preview and scanning UI elements) gets added automatically to your application.
+By adding a `SparkScanView`, the scanning interface (camera preview and scanning UI elements) gets added automatically to your application.

-You can add a SparkScanView to your view hierarchy:
 Construct a new SparkScan view.
 The SparkScan view is automatically added to the provided parentView:

 ```java
 SparkScanView sparkScanView = SparkScanView.newInstance(parentView, dataCaptureContext, sparkScan, viewSettings);
 ```

-Additionally, make sure to call sparkScanView.onPause() and sparkScanView.onResume() in your Fragment/Activity onPause and onResume callbacks.
-You have to call these for the correct functioning of the SparkScanView.
+Additionally, make sure to call `sparkScanView.onPause()` and `sparkScanView.onResume()` in your Fragment/Activity `onPause` and `onResume` callbacks.
+You have to call these for the correct functioning of the `SparkScanView`.

 ```java
 @Override